HedonisticOpportunist/metaweather_api/README.md

 ## Issues and Bugs

-As setting up Node.js and Cypress took up the longest on my machine (issues with sudo and folder permissions), I was not able to find a reliable way on how to test the data returned from the response.
+As setting up Node.js and Cypress took up the longest (issues with sudo and folder permissions), I was not able to find a reliable way on how to test the data returned from the response.
+Several attempts were made, but investigation / time would be required.